limix/CellRegMap/input_files.md

 On the other hand, each gene needs to be tested separately, as CellRegMap cannot take the full expression matrix as input.

+## Covariates, cell contexts and repeatedness are fixed
 W, C, K (or hK) remain the same across all tests (i.e., across all SNP-gene pairs).

 # Brief description of the model terms